yunke-wang/yunke-wang.github.io/_pages/about.md

 - *2017.08* Third Prize Winner of Chinese Collegiate Computing Competition.

 # 📖 Educations
-- *2022.09 - Present*, Visiting Research Student, The University of Sydney (USYD), Sydney, Australia.
+- *2015.09 - 2019.06*, Bachelor of Engineering in Computer Science, Wuhan University (WHU), Wuhan, China.
 - *2019.09 - Present*, Ph.D in Artificial Intelligence, Wuhan University (WHU), Wuhan, China.
-- *2015.09 - 2019.06*, Bachelor of Engineering in Computer Science, Wuhan University (WHU), Wuhan, China.
+- *2022.09 - 2023.09*, Visiting Research Student, The University of Sydney (USYD), Sydney, Australia.

 # 💬 Invited Talks
+- *2020.11*, "Learning to Weight Imperfect Demonstrations" at Deep RL workshop, NeurIPS 2020, online.
 - *2021.09*, "Imitation Learning from Imperfect Demonstrations" at Doctoral Forum on Artificial Intelligence in Central and Western China.
 - *2021.10*, "Deep Reinforcement Learning in Automonous Driving" at In-Driving (武汉环宇智行科技有限公司).
 - *2023.02*, "Dynamic Neural Network in Vision Transformer" at the University of Sydney, Deep Learning Class COMP5329.